groue/GRMustache/guides/flavors.md

 How to choose a flavor
 ----------------------

-The only difference so far between the two flavors implementation lies in the syntax for key paths: when genuine Mustache reads `{{foo.bar.baz}}`, Handlebars reads `{{foo/bar/baz}}`, and even `{{../foo/bar/baz}}`.
+The only difference so far between the two flavors implementation lies in the syntax for key paths: genuine Mustache reads `{{foo.bar.baz}}`, Handlebars reads `{{foo/bar/baz}}`, and even `{{../foo/bar/baz}}`.

 If your templates do not use compound key paths, you can ignore this guide entirely.

+If you are designing new templates from scratch, we encourage you writing your templates in the genuine Mustache flavor.
+Beware that GRMustache defaults to Handlebars: keep on reading.

 ### Application-wide flavor

-If all of the templates processed by your application belong to the same flavor, you may consider setting the application-wide flavor with one of the following statement, prior to any template processing:
+If all of the templates processed by your application belong to the same flavor, consider setting the application-wide flavor with one of the following statement, prior to any template processing:

     // Use genuine Mustache flavor
     [GRMustache setDefaultTemplateOptions:GRMustacheTemplateOptionMustacheSpecCompatibility];